Joe Doering: Violent By Design (2020–2022)

-Other promotions
+Other promotions (2007–2022)

 On March 20, 2007, Doering made his debut for Juggalo Championship Wrestling, where he teamed with Conrad Kennedy III and was defeated by Necro Butcher and Zach Gowen.
 On November 8, 2013, Doering made his debut for Dubai Wrestling Entertainment, where he was defeated by Behnam Ali.
 On January 17, 2014, Doering debuted in European Wrestling Association, where he defeated Dragon Okic.
 On May 9, 2014, Doering made his return for Border City Wrestling, where he teamed with Jon Bolen and defeated Hiroshi Tanahashi and Takaaki Watanabe.

+Doering's last match was on the August 21, 2022, when he defeated 1 Called Manders at Wrestling Revolver's Sunday FunBey at Calumet Center in Dayton, Ohio.

-Personal life
+Personal life and death

+Joseph Doering was born in Chicago, Illinois on April 16, 1982.

 On February 25, 2016, Doering was diagnosed with a brain tumor.
 He underwent surgery to remove it on March 4.
-On August 30, 2022, Doering announced that the disease has returned and would undergo surgery again.
+Doering underwent a second surgery after the disease returned in August 2022.
+He developed ataxia after the second surgery, which negatively impacted his mobility.

+Doering's sister-in-law announced in November 2025 that he was diagnosed with a third brain tumor and he entered hospice care on June 23, 2026.
+He died three days later, on June 26, at the age of 44.
+His death was announced publicly that day by Scott D'Amore, and he was mourned by various figures throughout the professional wrestling industry, including Josh Alexander, as well as the official social media accounts of TNA and All Elite Wrestling.
+TNA also honored him during the Slammiversary event.
+AJPW also paid tribute to Doering on the July 19 event.
+Scott D'Amore announced a Celebration of Life event taking place on September 20, 2026.